folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 - Main (com.k-int.accesscontrol.main)
 - Acquisition unit plugin (com.k-int.accesscontrol.acqunits)
 - Grails framework layer (com.k-int.accesscontrol.grails)
+- Module layer (setup of the PolicyControlled resources)

 As per the overview, we have the "main" java library, which is interracted with by the "framework layer" which in turn can be imported into each implementing module.